POPLHLTH 111 : Population Health

 Class Representatives in each class can take feedback to the department and faculty staff-student consultative committees.

 The University of Auckland will not tolerate cheating, or assisting others to cheat, and views cheating in coursework as a serious academic offence.
 The work that a student submits for grading must be the student's own work, reflecting their learning.
 Where work from other sources is used, it must be properly acknowledged and referenced.
 This requirement also applies to sources on the internet.
-A student's assessed work may be reviewed against online source material using computerised detection mechanisms.
+A student's assessed work may be reviewed for potential plagiarism or other forms of academic misconduct, using computerised detection mechanisms.

 Class representatives are students tasked with representing student issues to departments, faculties, and the wider university.
 If you have a complaint about this course, please contact your class rep who will know how to raise it in the right channels.
 See your departmental noticeboard for contact details for your class reps.